w3c/wai-intro-wcag/content/new-in-22.md

 ### Changes to the 2.2 Draft

-Changes from the January 2023 CR to the May 2023 CR include:
+Changes from the May 2023 Draft to the June 2023 publication include:

-* 2.4.7 Focus Visible &mdash; Changed from Level A back to Level AA, as it is in WCAG 2.1.
-* 2.4.11, 2.4.12, 2.4.13  &mdash; Changed numbering.
-* 2.4.13 Focus Appearance &mdash; Changed to Level AAA.
-Edited to simplify and be more rigorous.
-* 2.5.8 Target Size (Minimum) &mdash; Changed the "Spacing" exception and the "Inline" exception.
-* 2.4.12 Focus Not Obscured (Minimum) &mdash; Changed the Notes.
-* 3.3.8 Understanding Accessible Authentication (Minimum) &mdash; Added "(Minimum)".
+* @@

 Previous changes are listed in the [changelog](https://www.w3.org/TR/WCAG22/#change-log).